Prakarsh23/Mlproject/README.md

 will attempt to bring in commits from the <remote-branch> into the current local branch)

 ## Setting up Setup.py
-This file is used to build the entire project as a package & deploy it -e . automatically triggers the setup.py file to run whenever a new package gets added to requirements.txt
+-> This file is used to build the entire project as a package & deploy it -> -e . automatically triggers the setup.py file to run whenever a new package gets added to requirements.txt -> git add . will add all the files onto git

+## Project Structure

+-> Creating a Components folder to store different modules like data ingestion & data transformation